HelenHelene/eportfolio/module/OOP_Unit03_Discuss.md

 ### Discuss which UML models are most applicable at different stages of the SDLC.

 This activity requires us to discuss the appropriate use of Unified Modeling Language (UML) models in different stages of the Software Development Life Cycle (SDLC).
-The choice of UML models depends on the specific stage of the SDLC and the information that needs to be conveyed.

 When discussing UML models, we primarily focus on diagrams.
 According to IBM Documentation (2023), UML models provide an abstract view of the system, while diagrams offer concrete representations of the system.

 Rumbaugh, Jacobson, and Booch (2004) provide a brief overview of UML and the diagrams used in different perspectives.
 Here, I will list the commonly used UML models and when they are most applicable:

 #### Static view - Class diagram
-The static view is the foundation of UML.
-It provides a logical perspective on the concepts in the application during the design and implementation phases of SDLC.
+The static view provides a logical perspective on the concepts in the application during the design and implementation phases of the SDLC.
 It assists users in comprehending the system's structure, its components, and their relationships.
-The primary components of the static view are classes and their attributes which are represented in class diagrams.
+The primary components of the static view are classes and their attributes, which are represented in class diagrams.

-Class diagrams play a crucial role in designing the software architecture and establishing the groundwork for object-oriented programming (OOP).
-They present an overview of the system's structure and facilitate effective communication among developers.
+Class diagrams present an overview of the system's structure and facilitate effective communication among developers.
+This is essential at the foundational stage of the SDLC.

 #### Design view - Composite structure diagram
 The design view focuses on representing the design structure of an application.
 It facilitates the mapping of classes to implementation components and helps in expanding high-level classes into a supportive structure.